-- In an episode of the U.S. Acres segment of Garfield and Friends, Sheldon the unhatched chick is mistaken for a turtle egg by a mother turtle with rather noticeable cleavage.
+- In the U.S. Acres segment of Garfield and Friends, the episode "Scrambled Eggs" had Sheldon the unhatched chick mistaken for a turtle egg by a mother turtle with rather noticeable cleavage.
 On her shell!
 How are those supposed to work?
 (Insert your own "breast plate" joke here.)

 - Beans, the main female character in Rango, has obvious breasts.
 There's also a background frog character who has Gag Boobs.

 - Robot Chicken: In a sketch featuring Medusa, she's a snake person with large breasts.
 She talks about them while trying to make Perseus look at her.